lisaeisler/p8105_cpspine/CPspine-data-analysis-more-extensive-work-not-included-in-the-report.md

 logLik(mylogit)
 ```

-    ## 'log Lik.' -187.0252 (df=4)
+    ## 'log Lik.' -186.0661 (df=5)

-\#\#Preliminary intrepretation 1.
-For every 1 year increase in age the
+Preliminary intrepretation 1.
+For every 1 year increase in age the log
-log odds of homedischarge (versus discharge to other healthcare
+odds of homedischarge (versus discharge to other healthcare facilities)
-facilities) decreases by 0.19.
-2. Having a pre-existing hematologic
+decreases by 0.19.
+2. Having a pre-existing hematologic disorder
-disorder decreases the log odds of being discharged to home by 1.275.
+decreases the log odds of being discharged to home by 1.275. \#\#
 Confidence intervals for the log odds coeficients (log-likelihood
 function)